brianleary/wikipedia-search-engine/README.md

 ## Usage
 Once the script finishes running, open the gui subfolder.
 Open one of the HTML documents and test if the search engine is working:
   * search.html - Allows basic search queries
-  * advancedSearch.html - Allows searches with logic operators AND, OR, and/or NOT
+  * advancedSearch.html - Allows searches with logic operators AND, OR, and/or NOT, as well as searching phrases
   * addPage.html - Allows manually adding additional articles